When it comes to decorating, being efficient with your living space should extend all the way up to your walls.

 3. Keep It Creative

-Photo Credit: Andrea Hubbell via Coco + Kelley
+Photo Credits: Andrea Hubbell via Coco + Kelley and @fibreanddwell

 4. Keep It Large

-On another note, a gallery wall doesn’t always have to be confined to one wall -- don’t be afraid to take up a section of two joining walls with multiple frames.
-This provides enough negative space on both walls of the room and can make your home feel bigger and more open.
+On another note, a gallery wall doesn’t always have to be confined to one wall - don’t be afraid to take up a section of two joining walls with multiple frames.
+This provides enough negative space on both sides and can make your home feel more open.

 Pro tip: If large works of art don't suit your budget, use thinner frames with larger mats to exaggerate the size of small artwork.

 For those of us who call a studio or apartment "home", every inch of space is a premium.
 Don't let this discourage you.

 Embellish your walls using some of these tips.
 Not only does art reflect your style, it can also entertain, tell a story, insight new ideas, and give the perception of something bigger, even in a small area.

 Ready to customize your own frame?
 Learn more about the premium ingredients that go into each handcrafted custom frame.